NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 To apply the dropout mask, we do an element-wise product.
-We can look at the result and confirm that unit 2, unit 4 and unit 5 have been turned off.
+We can look at the result and confirm that unit 2 and unit 4 have been turned off.

 ```python